-There’s no single ‘top’ method to control your inventory.
+There’s no single ‘top’ method to control your inventory – and there are several different approaches and models used.
 Your best practice will depend on your business’s unique needs.
 That said, it’s usually easy to spot the difference between a company with optimal control, and one without.
 Here are three things to aim for:

 Perhaps the easiest way to achieve an organised warehouse is to pick your procedures and policy, then ensure that everyone in the business follows them.
 For example, decide what should happen when new stock needs ordering — and then how to record it when it arrives.

 With all your staff working in sync, you’ll be able to reduce wasted stock (say, from breakages or theft), keep one source of inventory information and take stock with ease.